 - Place the chips and coconut oil in a microwavable safe bowl and heat for about 30 seconds.
 Remove and stir the chips until fully melted.
 Drizzle a little bit over each ball and sprinkle with crushed pistachios.

 - Place in the freezer for 30 minutes or until the drizzle has set.

 - Store in an airtight container in the fridge and enjoy within 4-5 days.
 You can also freeze them for later enjoyment!

 - You definitely need a powerful food processor or blender to make these energy bites.
-If your food processor is not powerful enough, you might want to chop up the dried apple rings before placing them in the food processor and even process the dry ingredients before adding the wet ingredients.
+I have a 9-cup food processor.
+If your food processor is smaller or not powerful, you could cut the recipe in half.
+You could also chop the dried apple rings before placing them in the food processor and even process the dry ingredients before adding the wet ingredients

 - I was also able to make these energy balls in my Ninja Blender, as it is pretty powerful.
 While it worked fine, the food processor was much quicker and easier.

 - The salted caramel chip drizzle is completely optional.